La soga

 La Soga ("The Rope") is a 2009 action film directed by Josh Crook starring Manny Pérez and Denise Quiñones.
 It tells the story of Luisito, a brave man who risks everything to find justice.
-The film is a story of redemption set in the neighborhoods of the Dominican Republic and Washington Heights, New York.
+The film is a story of redemption set in the neighborhoods of the Dominican Republic and Washington Heights, New York, United States.

 Production

 Manny Perez wrote and starred in the film directed by Josh Crook and shot in New York City, in Santiago and in his nearby native town Baitoa.

 Awards

 La Soga has been nominated at Oaxaca Film Fest.

-Box office and teception
+Box office and reception

 La Soga received mixed reviews and maintains a 50% "rotten" rating on the Rotten Tomatoes website.
 The film's domestic box office gross currently stands at $161,832.